Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL TECHNIQUE AND SAMPLES

-EXPERIMENTAL TECHNIQUE AND SAMPLES Magnetic properties inside and outside a sample near its surface can be probed using LE-$\mu$SR spectroscopy, where polarized positive muons $\mu^+$ of tunable energy act as local magnetic microprobes \cite{NL,Sonier,Yaouanc}.
-Being embedded inside or stopped outside the sample in a site with an average field (i.e. the induction) $B$, the muon precesses with frequency $\gamma_\mu B$, where $\gamma_\mu$ is the muon gyromagnetic ratio.
-The muon is a radioactive particle with the lifetime 2.2 $\mu s$.
+Magnetic properties inside and outside a sample near its surface can be probed using LE-$\mu$SR spectroscopy, where polarized positive muons $\mu^+$ of tunable energy act as local magnetic microprobes \cite{NL,Sonier,Yaouanc}.
+Being embedded inside or stopped outside the sample (coated for this purpose by an overlayer of a suitable material) in a site with an average microscopic field (\textit{i.e.,} the induction) $B$, the muon spin precesses with an angular frequency $\gamma_\mu B$, where $\gamma_\mu$ is the muon gyromagnetic ratio.
+The muon is a radioactive particle with a lifetime $\tau_\mu=$ 2.2 $\mu s$.
 It decays into a positron and two neutrinos.
-The former is preferably emitted in the direction of the muon's spin at the decay instant (with asymmetry close to 30\%).
-By time-ensemble averaging of 10$^6$-10$^7$ positrons (events of muons' decay), precessing muon asymmetry signals reflecting measured $B$ are recorded by positron counters.
-On the other hand, muon stopped in a site where $B=0$ does not precess and shoots positron preferably in the direction of its initial spin direction $P(0)$, hence producing non-precessing asymmetry signals.
+The former is preferentially emitted in the direction of the muon's spin at the decay instant (with an asymmetry close to 30\%).
+On the other hand, the spin of a muon stopped in a site where $B=0$ does not precess and the positron is emitted preferentially in the direction of the initial spin polarization $\textbf{P}(0)$.

+A time-differential $\mu$SR experiment on a quasi-continuous beam works the following way: a muon counter starts a clock which is stopped by the corresponding decay positron counter.
+The resulting time difference is recorded in a histogram.
+Accumulating $10^6-10^7$ such events results in a muon decay histogram, which can be written as

+where $N_0$ is the scale of recorded decay positrons, $N_{\rm bkg}$ is a flat background due to uncorrelated events, and $A_0 P(t)$ is the asymmetry signal called a time spectrum containing the relevant information for the experiment.

+The Fourier transform of the time spectrum contains the magnetic induction distribution $p(B)$ over the muon sites; the peak in $p(B)$ corresponds to the most probable induction in these sites.

+Typically multiple positron counters are utilized in a $\mu$SR instrument.
+The positron detectors arrangement in the LE-$\mu$SR setup used in this study is schematically depicted in Fig.\,2.